drupol/not-a-number.io/_posts/dev/2018-10-30-how-to-use-the-php-traits.md

 To summarize this post:

+* Even if traits seems to be wonderful, use them with parsimony, at the last resort,
 * All the traits that you create should wrap an inner class that does the job properly,
-* Don't do logic in your traits,
+* Reduce or don't do logic in your traits,
 * Do not overload traits with a lot of methods, try to keep in mind that "1 trait = 1 method",
 * Carefully select which methods you want to expose in your traits,
 * Unit test your objects and not your traits.